BenU/Euler_solutions/README.md

 ## Why Do Project Euler?

-Solving the questions is fun, engages one's math brain and coding brain.
-Just reading problems taxes my brain and is something I can only do with any focus or length of time having eaten and gotten a good night's rest.
-I enjoy Project Euler to:
+Solving the questions is fun, engaging one's math and coding brain.
+Just reading the problems taxes my brain.
+It's something I can only do with any focus or length of time having eaten and gotten a good night's rest.
+More specifically, I enjoy Project Euler to:
 - Refresh and review languages I already have some familiarity with.
 - Learn more about languages that I'm less familiary with.
 As of 02025-01-03 this is more of a theoretical advantage in that I think that I've done most of my problem solving with Ruby.
 But I've only solved 14 to date.
 - Improve my coding.
 It's fun to refactor my code to make it faster and/or more readable and elegant.